iJrod/Cadence-smart-contracts-transactions-scripts/README.md

 # Cadence-smart-contracts-transactions-scripts
-Practise of Cadence smart contracts, transactions, and scripts.
-I was running these in https://play.onflow.org/local-project
+Practise of Flow's Cadence smart contracts, transactions, and scripts.
+I was running these in https://play.onflow.org/

+Flow: "Cadence is a resource-oriented programming language that introduces new features to smart contract programming that help developers ensure that their code is safe, secure, clear, and approachable.
+Some of these features are: Type safety and a strong static type system."

 ---